blogifierdotnet/Blogifier/README.md

 # Blogifier.Core [![MyGet](https://buildstats.info/myget/rtur/Blogifier.Core)](https://www.myget.org/feed/rtur/package/nuget/Blogifier.Core)

-Project currently in the early Beta stage and not yet ready for any production use.
-Sample application set to use in-memory database and all changes will be lost when application stops or restarts.
+This project currently in the pre-release and not yet ready for production use.

 ## What is Blogifier.Core